dragonflydb/documentation/docs/managing-dragonfly/operator/snapshot-s3.md

 Let's create a Dragonfly Instance with the service account we created in the previous step.
 We will also configure the snapshot location to be the S3 bucket we created in the previous steps.

-Important to note that this feature is only available from the `v1.12.0` version of the Dragonfly.
-Currently, We will use the weekly release of Dragonfly to use this feature.

 ```bash
 kubectl apply -f - <<EOF
 apiVersion: dragonflydb.io/v1alpha1